|

 At the front of the device is a small (black) morse key, which can be used

-code was not general practice and would only be practiced in case of
+code was not general practice and was only used as a safety backup measure.

 |